microsoft/ApplicationInsights-SAP-Fiori-Plugin/README.md

 Learn more on the [SAP Fiori Tools Docs](https://help.sap.com/docs/SAP_FIORI_tools/17d50220bcd848aa854c9c182d65b699/70872c402edd425d8612ea722ad81287.html?#undeployment-from-abap).

 Or delete from your transport request (transaction SE01), BSP application on ABAP (for example using transaction SE80), and Fiori configuration (transaction /UI2/FLP_CONF_DEF).

-## How to Upgrade Azure App Insights SDK

-Check the latest version [here](https://learn.microsoft.com/azure/azure-monitor/app/javascript?tabs=snippet#snippet-based-setup) and replicate the code from [CDN](https://js.monitor.azure.com/scripts/b/ai.2.js) for the expanded and minified version into the [libs folder](/webapp/libs).

 ## How to deal with Cross-Origin Resource Sharing (CORS) errors